aditya-pethe/indox/src/generated_docs/generated_endpoint_docs.md

 ## Get Recipients

 ```
-GET /endpoint/me
+GET /me
 ```

-Description: This endpoint returns a list of recipients based on the user's query parameters.
+Description: This endpoint is used to get a list of recipients based on the user's query parameters.

 Query Parameters:
 - animal_type: A comma-separated list of animal types.